 Four Best Websites to Buy BTC, ETH, or LTC

-While Coinbase is secure and uses two-factor authentication, they’ve had a bit of trouble recently on their platform.
-Twice in the period of two weeks, Coinbase was forced to shut down for a few moments (an hour or so) to adjust their pricing structure.
+While Coinbase is secure and uses two-factor authentication, they’ve had a bit of trouble on their platform.
+Twice in two weeks, Coinbase was forced to shut down for a few moments (an hour or so) to adjust its pricing structure.
 Their model made the price of Bitcoin soar (higher than other merchants had the value).
 Because of this, they were forced to freeze accounts and fix the issue.
 Coinbase does offer a secondary market for the purchase of all cryptocurrencies called GDAX, where fees are much lower.
 However, buying and selling here is a bit more complicated.

-Gemini Exchange is relatively new to the space, having launched in 2015 by the famed Winklevoss twins.
-It’s fully regulated and compliant in the state of New York (since 2016) and is the second largest US based exchange (behind Coinbase).
+Gemini Exchange is relatively new to the space, having been launched in 2015 by the famed Winklevoss twins.
+It’s fully regulated and compliant in the state of New York (since 2016) and is the second-largest US-based exchange (behind Coinbase).
 Bitcoin, Ethereum, and Litecoin are all available on the exchange.
 In the last few months, this is where I have done most of my cryptocurrency trading.

-Why I use Gemini more than other exchanges is the ease with which money can come in and out of the exchange.
-Initially when setting up my account, they attempted to verify my bank account automatically (but could not do so).
+I use Gemini more than other exchanges because of how easily money can come in and out of the exchange.
+Initially, when setting up my account, they attempted to verify my bank account automatically (but could not do so).
 After I submitted a single bank wire, my account was confirmed.
 Then I was able to deposit and withdraw money in and out of the exchange fee-free.
-Deposits do take some time, up to five business days before being able to be trade.
+Deposits do take some time, up to five business days, before being able to be traded.
 But withdrawals only take one to two business days.
-Three times in the last few months, I’ve requested withdrawals before noon ET and the very next day, they arrived.
+Three times in the last few months, I’ve requested withdrawals before noon ET, and the very next day, they arrived.

-Gemini also uses two-factor authentication, but currently does not use Google Authentication to log-in.
+Gemini also uses two-factor authentication but currently does not use Google Authentication to log in.
 They send you a text to confirm your identity.
-Once you enter that online, you have the option to stay logged in for 24-hours.
+Once you enter that online, you can stay logged in for 24-hours.